As majestic as it is mysterious, Moray is an archaeological site nestled in the heart of the Sacred Valley of the Incas. Follow the guide!

 - Thrill seekers will most definitely opt for a Quad Bike Tour!

-- Biking enthusiasts might on the other hand preferthis bike tour from Cusco.
+- Biking enthusiasts might prefer this bicycle tour from Cusco.

 - But there’s nothing wrong with going simple either and opt for a ‘classical’ tour to Moray including the services of a guide and transportation.
 Captain Ulysses recommends 2 tours in particular: find out more here and here.

 In any case, you will have to purchase the boleto turistico for Moray and the entrance ticket to Maras (which is not included in the boleto turistico to date).

 The climate in the region of Moray is a tropical mountain climate.
 The temperatures can vary quite significantly between day and night, but are generally stable throughout the year (around 20°C / 68°F).
 The level of precipitation on the other hand depends on the seasons.
 While it barely rains at all during the dry season (April to October), the wet season (November to March) is chracterized by heavy rains.
 Traveling during the dry season is overall (obviously) quite pleasant, but you should know that Moray is even more spectacular during the wet season, when the landscape displays infinite variations of green.
 Up to you !

 On October 8, hundreds of natives of the surrounding communities gather in Moray to celebrate Moray Raymi, festivities in honour of the Sun including folk dances and spiritual offerings.